ietf-wg-ohai/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 to target or identify specific clients.
 This attack is very similar to the generic OHTTP key targeting attack described above.

-Clients SHOULD mitigate such attacks.
-This can be done with a check for consistency, such as using a mechanism described in {{CONSISTENCY}}
-to validate the `dohpath` value with another source.
-It can also be done by limiting the allowable values of `dohpath` to a single value, such as the commonly used "/dns-query{?dns}".
+A client can avoid these targeting attacks by only allowing a single `dohpath` value, such as the commonly used "/dns-query{?dns}" or another pre-known value.
+If the client allows arbitrary `dohpath` values, it SHOULD mitigate the attack with a consistency check, such as using a mechanism described in {{CONSISTENCY}} to validate the `dohpath` value with another source.
+Clients might choose to only employ a consistency check on a percentage of discovery events, depending on the capacity of consistency check options.

 # IANA Considerations {#iana}